edsl/endefensadelsl.org/_revision/2011-10-02-telekommunist-manifesto.markdown

 1.0'.[^16] En realidad, entonces, no hay ni una Web 1.0 ni una 2.0.
 Hay solo un desarrollo continuo de aplicaciones en línea que no puede dividirse claramente.

-In trying to define what Web 2.0 is, it is safe to say that most of the important developments have been aimed at enabling the community to create, modify, and share content in a way that was previously only available to centralized organizations that bought expensive software packages, paid staff to handle the technical aspects of the site, and paid staff to create content which generally was published only on that organization’s site.

 Al tratar de definir a la Web 2.0, es seguro decir que la mayoría de los desarrollos importantes estuvieron orientados a habilitar a la comundiad a crear, modificar y compartir contenido de una forma que antes sólo había estado